Quantum-Accelerated Solution of Nonlinear Equations from Variational Principles: Examples and Numerical Results

 \section{Examples and Numerical Results}

-In this section, we show the applicability of our method by solving three specific problems in the field of nonlinear elasticity.
-First, we examine the simplest nonlinear system, a single-point nonlinear spring model.
-We formulated truncated linearized time evolution equations derived from our proposed method and verified the numerical results of its dynamics simulation.
+In this section, we demonstrate the applicability of our method by solving three problems in the field of nonlinear elasticity.
+First, we examine the simplest nonlinear system: a single-point nonlinear spring model.
+We formulate truncated linearized time-evolution equations derived from our proposed method and verify the numerical results of a dynamic simulation.
 Second, we evaluate the computational cost of our method for a one-dimensional multi-mass nonlinear spring model.
-We also show the numerical simulation results under specific conditions on the second model.
-Third, we demonstrate the extensibility of our method by solving the small two-dimensional truss problems.
+We also present numerical simulation results under specific conditions for the second model.
+Third, we demonstrate the extensibility of our method by solving small two-dimensional truss problems.

-\subsection{one-dimensional single nonlinear spring}
+\subsection{One-dimensional single nonlinear spring}

-We consider a one-dimensional space in which a fixed point A located in $x=-1$ and a point mass B located in $x = u$ are connected by a single spring, as shown in Fig.~2(a).
-The spring has a natural length of 1, and its force of restoring $f(d)$ with respect to the spring displacement $d$ is given by
+We consider a one-dimensional space in which a fixed point A located at $x=-1$ and a point mass B located at $x = u$ are connected by a single spring, as shown in Fig.~2(a).
+The spring has a natural length of 1, and its force for restoring $f(d)$ with respect to the spring displacement $d$ is given by

-where $k>0,a \geq 0$ characterize the spring properties.
-Fig.~2(b) shows this force-displacement relationship, which indicates that this spring is made of nonlinear hyper-elastic material.
+where $k>0$ and $a \geq 0$ characterize the spring properties.
+Fig.~2(b) shows this force--displacement relationship, which indicates that the spring is made of a nonlinear hyper-elastic material.

-When an external force $b \geq 0$ is applied to the point mass B, we got the equilibrium equations of external force and internal spring forces:
+When an external force $b \geq 0$ is applied to point mass B, the equilibrium equations for the external force and internal spring forces are obtained as follows:

-which is the equation to solve.
-This equation contains a cubic term for the unknown variable $u$, thus classifying it as a nonlinear equilibrium equation.
+which is the equation used for the solution.
+This equation contains a cubic term for the unknown variable $u$ and is classified as a nonlinear equilibrium equation.